Authing/docs/docs/en/guides/database-connection/configuration/createUser/script-template.md

 #### Provide Friendly Error Annoncements

-When an unknown error occurs, we recommend throwing a standard `Error` object, Approw will catch this error and return it to the end user.
+When an unknown error occurs, we recommend throwing a standard `Error` object, Authing will catch this error and return it to the end user.
 For example, using `throw new Error("My nice error message")` and you will find this error log in the **History Log** of the customized database.

 ![](https://cdn.authing.cn/img/20210111163154.png)